Amyleep97/AmyPearce_T1A2/Readme.md

 ## Target audience

 My target audience would be companys/small buisnesses looking for a webdesigner.
-The idea is to draw people into wanting to get in touch with me to help make websites for them.
+The idea is to draw people in so they are able to get in touch with me without any trouble.

 ## Tech stack